ikmartin/ikmartin.github.io/pages/teaching.md

 # Teaching and Mentorship

+I am currently TAing for Differential and Integral Calculus (M408C).
+Here is something of a [course webpage](/pages/teaching_pages/).
 ### Teaching
 - **Fall 2023:** TA for M408C, Differential and Integral Calculus (Online).
 - **Spring 2024:** TA for M408C, Differential and Integral Calculus (In-Person).